 Only the Calypso debit key is stored in the HCE application for validation on entrance and control during travel, coupled with a mechanism of renewal of the Calypso Serial Number (CSN) to mitigate the risk of fraud : a part of the CSN contains date and time of validity of the debit key which shall be checked by the terminals.

-It’s too bad IDFM didn’t study Mobile Suica shortcomings, they could have learned a few things.
-Most certainly they understand HCE shortcomings but chose it anyway for unknown reasons.
-Perhaps there are challenges getting Calypso retroactively installed on the eSE on many different Android devices and HCE was the only way to rollout Smart Navigo quickly.
-The Android platform reputation for keeping devices up to date with the latest software is lousy due to the slow manufacturer response.
+IDFM up against the Android wall of manufacturer indifference It’s too bad IDFM didn’t study Mobile Suica shortcomings, they could have learned a few things.
+Most certainly they understand HCE shortcomings but chose it anyway.
+Why?
+They probably had no choice: it’s highly unlikely IDFM could get Android manufactures to retroactively update eSE for Calypso on countless different Android models.
+HCE was the only way to rollout Smart Navigo quickly.
+The Android platform reputation for keeping devices up to date with the latest software is notoriously bad.

 Right out of the gate Smart Navigo HCE won’t support power reserve NFC transactions even on Android devices that support it for regular eSE NFC.
 In total, there are 6 core Smart Navigo features that are internet connection dependent vs 1 Mobile Suica feature.
 6 more things to complain about when they don’t work…in other words the Smart Navigo HCE suck index is 6 times greater than Mobile Suica.
 If Suica App is anything to go by, there are going to be a lot of bad Google Play reviews for the HCE version of the Île-de-France Mobilités App.